 We coasted downhill for a while then started another climb to La Manga Pass at 10,230 feet.
 This one took its toll as it came at the end of a long day.

 Going down the 7% grade after the summit on this narrrow road challenged my brakes, as I didn’t want to let it rip with so many blind curves.
 We finally stopped at a campground on the Conejos River, but the owner wouldn’t let us stay there.
 We would have been the only tent — it was all Winnebagoes.
 I have come to hate Winnebagoes more than ever.

-That really upset me, and when we got to the Aspen Glade USFS campground I started complaining about the $6 fee.
+That really upset me.
+Being in a foul mood when we got to the Aspen Glade USFS campground, I started complaining about the $6 fee.
 A camper who I was complaining to said the ranger checked the “honor box” at 7:30 every morning.
 Bruce, of course, caught his drift before I did.
 We’d be gone by 7:30 in the morning.

 We camped on a hillside with the river rushing below.
 Lots of mosquitoes — I had sweated off the repellant by now.
 We ate and I crawled into the tent as the sky got dark.